Here are suggestions to ensure your list is read and that it builds bridges with the staff (rather than walls) right from the get-go.

 - (An example in case of a previously known medical situation with baby) We are aware of and well informed of the baby’s cleft lip and palate.
 We understand that the first year of our baby’s life will involve a great deal of medical procedures and would therefore like to promote a very gentle entry into his/her new life, with as little interventions and traumatic procedures as possible.

-Choices for Items to Include in Your List: (Include whatever’s important to you.)
+Choices for Items to Include in Your List: (Include the things important to you.)

 - A nurse familiar with or willing to accept Hypnobirthing strategies.